Find Affordable College Courses

 Minneapolis, MN

 Capella University came in at #6 in this year’s edition of the Most Popular Ecology & Systematics Biology Graduate Certificate Schools ranking.
-Located in the large city of Minneapolis, Capella University is a private for-profit school with a very large student population.
+Located in the large city of Minneapolis, Capella University is a private for-profit school with a fairly large student population.

 About 78% of the students majoring in ecology at the school are women while 22% are male.